NwosuCC/property-api/README.md

 ## Description
 A simple tool to manage and keep track of property.
 Like most web services, it consists of two major parts:
-- An Admin back-end for managing applications and rented property
+- An Admin backend for managing applications and rented property
 - A mobile API for prospective clients to interact with the app

 ### Setup and Configuration